 - Emotional infidelity: what is it and how it happens

-There are many factors that limit the influence of hypergamy.
+But there are many factors that limit its influence.

 In brief, they are:

-- Girls in well-off country don’t need as much resources
+- Girls in well-off country don’t need as many resources

 - Women, like everyone else, are also attracted to similar individuals

-- Men of higher status also prefer higher status girls, limiting options for lower status women
+- Men of higher status also prefer higher status girls, limiting her options of marrying up

-- Her personality matters: some women are more status conscious.
-Some not so much
+- Her personality matters: some women are less status-conscious than others

 Indeed a study by Eastwick and Finkel show that in a speed dating environment there was little overlap between what women said they wanted and who they ended up with -and same for men-.